JarekSopinski/TIL/Testing/react-testing-library.md

 - Provides ways to manipulate and examine simulated DOM

 Jest / Vitest
-- Test runners that find tests, run tests and determines wheter they pass or fail.
+- Test runners that find tests, run tests and determines whether they pass or fail.

 Jest and Vitest have almost identical syntax, they only have different setup.